isabella232/marketing-1/EmailTemplates/PositionBlurbs.md

 # Contents:
+- Content writer blurb
+- Technical sourcer blurb
 - Marketing blurb + flyer
 - DevRel blurb + flyer
 - General blurb + flyer

+## CONTENT WRITER

+Hello!

+Bit Project is recruiting Technical Sourcers to join our team.

+Bit Project is a student-run organization at UC Davis that is dedicated to developing open-source technical education and building a network of students who can collaborate to make technical education more accessible to all; thereby, preparing students to enter the tech industry.
+We work with leading companies like MongoDB, Twitter, and Postman to develop curriculum on a broad range of topics such as Web Development, Data Structures and Algorithms, Machine Learning, and Blockchain, to work towards a future of equitable technical education.

+We are looking for a dedicated Content Writer to create content for blogs, articles, social media, and the organization's website.
+The Content Writer's responsibilities include evaluating analytics to adjust content as needed, regularly updating the organization's , and promoting Bit Project's blog by pitching articles to various third-party platforms.
+You should also be able to follow editorial guidelines when creating content.
+If you are interested in this opportunity, please take a look at the following link for more details! https://www.bitproject.org/positions/technical-sourcer

+Content Writing not for you?
+We have a variety of open positions within our organization.
+From Data Science Manager to Growth Marketing Partner Writer or Illustrator, there is something for everyone.
+See our attached flyer for more information.

 ## TECHNICAL SOURCER